AI-Prompt-Genius/AI-Prompt-Genius/README.md

 ## Installation
 - Preferred - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
 - Download source code as zip and load "src" folder as a local extension.
-This would also allow you to make changes to it
+This would also allow you to make changes to it.

 ## Structure
 <em>It's all vanilla, baby</em>